-Section 51.
 Except as provided in section 18 of this Act and this section, a person may assert the medical purpose for using cannabis as a defense to any prosecution involving cannabis, and such defense is presumed valid where the evidence shows that:

-(1) A practitioner has stated that, in the practitioner's professional opinion, after having completed a full assessment of the person's medical history and current medical condition made in the course of a bona fide practitioner-patient relationship, the patient has a debilitating medical condition and the potential benefits of using cannabis for medical purposes would likely outweigh the health risks for the person;

-(2) The person was in possession of no more than three ounces of cannabis, the amount of cannabis products allowed by department rules, six cannabis plants minimum or as prescribed by a physician, and the cannabis produced by those plants;

-(3) The person was engaged in the acquisition, possession, use, manufacture, cultivation, or transportation of cannabis, paraphernalia, or both, relating to the administration of cannabis to treat or alleviate the person's debilitating medical condition or symptoms associated with the person's debilitating medical condition; and

-(4) Any cultivation of cannabis and storage of more than three ounces of cannabis occurred in a secure location that only the person asserting the defense could access.
+- (1) A practitioner has stated that, in the practitioner's professional opinion, after having completed a full assessment of the person's medical history and current medical condition made in the course of a bona fide practitioner-patient relationship, the patient has a debilitating medical condition and the potential benefits of using cannabis for medical purposes would likely outweigh the health risks for the person; - (2) The person was in possession of no more than three ounces of cannabis, the amount of cannabis products allowed by department rules, six cannabis plants minimum or as prescribed by a physician, and the cannabis produced by those plants; - (3) The person was engaged in the acquisition, possession, use, manufacture, cultivation, or transportation of cannabis, paraphernalia, or both, relating to the administration of cannabis to treat or alleviate the person's debilitating medical condition or symptoms associated with the person's debilitating medical condition; and - (4) Any cultivation of cannabis and storage of more than three ounces of cannabis occurred in a secure location that only the person asserting the defense could access.

 Section 52.
-An affirmative defense and motion to dismiss shall fail if the prosecution proves that:
+That the code be amended by adding a NEW SECTION to read: An affirmative defense and motion to dismiss shall fail if the prosecution proves that:

-(1) The person had a registry identification card revoked for misconduct; or

-(2) The purposes for the possession or cultivation of cannabis was not solely for palliative or therapeutic use by the person with a debilitating medical condition who raised the defense.
+- (1) The person had a registry identification card revoked for misconduct; or - (2) The purpose for the possession or cultivation of cannabis was not solely for palliative or therapeutic use by the person with a debilitating medical condition who raised the defense.

 Section 53.
-A person is not required to possess a registry identification card to raise the affirmative defense set forth in section 51 of this Act
+That the code be amended by adding a NEW SECTION to read: A person is not required to possess a registry identification card to raise the affirmative defense set forth in section 51 of this Act

 Section 54.
-If a person demonstrates the person's medical purpose for using cannabis pursuant to this section, except as provided in section 18 of this Act, the person may not be subject to the following for the person's use of cannabis for medical purposes:
+That the code be amended by adding a NEW SECTION to read: If a person demonstrates the person's medical purpose for using cannabis pursuant to this Act, except as provided in section 18 of this Act, the person is not subject to the following for the person's use of cannabis for medical purposes:

-(1) Disciplinary action by an occupational or professional licensing board or bureau; or

-(2) Forfeiture of any interest in or right to any property other than cannabis.
+- (1) Disciplinary action by an occupational or professional licensing board or bureau; or - (2) Forfeiture of any interest in or right to any property other than cannabis.

-Section 55.
-Not later than ninety days after receiving an application for a medical cannabis establishment, the department shall register the prospective medical cannabis establishment and issue a registration certificate and a random 10-digit alphanumeric identification number if all of the following conditions are satisfied:
+Not later than ninety days after receiving an application for a medical cannabis establishment, the department shall register the prospective medical cannabis establishment and issue a registration certificate and a random ten-digit alphanumeric identification number if all of the following conditions are satisfied: